Visualize Aggregated Data

 | SALE | 15 |

 How can we visually relate the different levels and numbers in this straightforward and compact table?
+One commonly used visual aesthetic is length.
 The bar chart is the most frequently encountered categorical data visualization, illustrated in Figure 1 (a).

-A bar chart plots a bar for each level of a categorical variable, the height of each bar proportional to a numeric value associated with the corresponding level.
+Plot a bar for each level of a categorical variable, with the height of each bar proportional to the numeric value associated with that level.

 Relate each level of a categorical variable to the area of a circle (pie) scaled according to the associated numerical value.